nobody-famous/alive-lsp/README-dev.md

 is not directly available in VSCode either.
 For the most part the developer is reliant on log statements which print to the Output panel.

+#### Locking Up the Alive Extension

-If the LSP server crashes badly it will prevent the Alive extension from starting.
+If the LSP server crashes badly in the wrong place it can prevent the Alive extension from starting.
 This will in turn block some VSCode behavior, notably editing and saving files to fix the issue.
 In this case:
 * Disable the Alive extension and execute the **Developer: Reload Window** command.
 * Edit and save files or use `git` to return them to a previous working state.
 * Re-enable the extensions and execute the **Developer: Reload Window** command again.

+Another way to fix this is to
+* Remove the `alive.lsp.install.path` entry from `.vscode/settings.json`
+  using an external editor such as `vim`.
+* Execute the **Developer: Reload Window** command in VSCode.
+This will enable VSCode to work again but will not remove the actual error.

 ## Submitting Pull Requests